Making Memories One Baseball Game At A Time

 Citizens Bank Park in Philadelphia, home of the Philadelphia Phillies

 My husband and I always get to each stadium when the doors open so we can walk around without too many people.
-We trek to the top row and sit and take in the view.
+We hike to the top row, sit, and take in the view.
 And of course, you can’t forget about the food.
 In Philly, we went with Bull’s BBQ instead of the old standby…cheesesteak.
-“Bull” was the nickname for Greg Luzinski, a left fielder for the Phillies in the 1970s and 80s.
+“Bull” was the nickname of Greg Luzinski, a left fielder for the Phillies in the 1970s and 80s.
 It was delicious!

 I’m sorry the baseball season is over, but it’s only 94 days until pitchers and catchers report again.
 Maybe next year we’ll try and see one of the 15 remaining stadiums on our MLB bucket list.